top of page

 • Measuring performance, tracking, reporting, and verifying carbon reductions across the supply chain

-Reda Belmajdoub, Innovation Project Manager, Low Carbon Concrete Mission Manager, Societe des Grands Projets
+Reda Belmajdoub, Low Carbon Concrete Mission Manager, Societe des Grands Projets

 15 October 2025